beverlyfdelarosa/beverlyfdelarosa.github.io/_posts/2019-03-25-chapter_2_-_right_wrong_and_better.markdown

 </li></ol>

 <center>
-► ► ► **Example 2a.
-We own an exotic animal sanctuary that can occupy up to 300 animals of eight<br>different species.
-Given that we are at full capacity and if we have to bulk buy food for 100 animals<br>at a time based on their diet, how different many combinations can we group together? **◄ ◄ ◄
+<b>► ► ► Example 2a. ◄ ◄ ◄<br>
+We own an exotic animal sanctuary that can occupy up to 300 animals<br>of eight different species.
+Given that we are at full capacity and if we<br>have to bulk buy food for 100 animals at a time based on their diet,<br>how many different combinations can we group together?</b>

 <br><br>
 <table>
-**Data Set of Exotic Animals:**
+  <caption><b>Data Set of Exotic Animals:</b></caption>
 	<tr>
 		<th>Animal</th>
 		<th>Tally</th>